 Capital Gains Tax Rates

-As mentioned above, capital gains are taxed differently if they’re short term or long-term and gain.
+As mentioned above, capital gains are taxed differently if they are short-term or long-term gains.
 If you have a:

-- Net capital gain or net long-term capital gain: If your long-term capital gains were more than your capital losses, you have a net capital gain.
-Lucky for you, net capital gains are taxed less than short term gains.
+- Net capital gain or net long-term capital gains tax: If your long-term capital gains were more than your capital losses, you have a net capital gain.
+Net capital gain tax is a lower rate than short-term gains.

-- Net short term capital gains: Short term capital gains are taxed as regular income.
-You’ll pay taxes in graduated rates.
+- Net short-term capital gains tax: Short-term capital gains are taxed as regular income.
+You’ll pay taxes at graduated rates.

-Once you have all of your paperwork and understand basic capital gains tax terminology, the tax filing process will feel much less daunting.
-But, it won’t make the process less complicated for some.
+Once you have all of your paperwork, know the cost basis for your investments and understand basic capital gains tax terminology, the tax filing process will feel less daunting.
+But it won’t make the process less complicated for some taxpayers.

-If it’s your first time filing for a capital gains tax or feel you’re in a special situation, do your research on IRS.gov and contact a tax professional.
+You will have to know your filing status, long-term capital gains tax and other details to file your taxes correctly.
+If it’s your first time filing for a capital gains tax or you feel you’re in a special situation, do your research on IRS.gov and contact a tax professional.
 Make sure your professional is credible.
-They should have extensive experience filing for investors, has reasonable rates, and be willing to explain the process with confidence.
+They should have extensive experience filing for investors, have reasonable rates and be willing to explain the process with confidence.

 Need help filing your taxes?
-Check out Benzinga’s top picks for the best online tax softwares.
+Check out Benzinga’s top picks for the best online tax software.